eyvind/sega-adapter/README.md

 ## Controller compatibility
 ### Sega controllers

-The adapter is theoretically compatible with a six-button Mega Drive controller, but this has not been tested.
-The extra X, Y, Z, and Mode buttons are not mapped to anything even if a six-button controller is connected.
+The adapter is compatible with six-button Mega Drive controllers.
+Buttons X, Y, and Z act as autofire versions of A, B, and C, while the Mode button is not used for anything.

 Sega Master System controllers are also theoretically supported, including the second button.